end2you/end2you/docs/README.md

 ## Models

-We provide a number of models depending on the modality.
-Here we describe the audio, visual and multimodal modalities.
+We provide a number of audio, visual and multimodal models.

 ### Audio